salesforce/offline-app-developer-starter-kit/docs/CustomObject.md

 # Custom Object

-[The custom object example](../force-app/main/default/objects/Visit__c) demonstrates the capability to work with custom objects in mobile offline app.
-Like standard objects, user can view, create, and edit records of custom objects in offline.
+[The custom object example](../force-app/main/default/objects/Visit__c) demonstrates the capability to work with custom objects in the Mobile Offline app.
+Like standard objects, users can view, create, and edit records of custom objects while their device is offline.

-The following steps are recommended for setting up a custom object.
+The following steps generally describe the setup of a custom object for use in offline scenarios.
+You can see a specific example of these steps in the "Configure" section below.
-- Create a custom object with designed fields.
+- Create a custom object and the associated fields needed for your use case.
 - Deploy lightning web components and quick actions on the object.
 - Add quick actions to the object layout.
 - Add a custom tab on the object so that users can create object records on the browser.